No new cases of coronavirus recorded in Grampian in the past 24 hours - Evening Express

 There have been no new confirmed cases of coronavirus recorded in the Grampian region in the past 24 hours.

-The north-east’s total number of positive cases since the crisis began has remained the same at 1,412 while 42 people are currently receiving hospital treatment in the region.
+The north-east’s total number of positive cases since the crisis began has remained at 1,413 while 47 people are currently receiving hospital treatment in the region.

-New figures from the Scottish Government, which now also include include those people tested at the UK governments Regional Testing Centres (RTC), show Scotland’s death toll has remained the same at 2,470.
+New figures from the Scottish Government, show Scotland’s death toll has increased by four to 2,480.

-This additional data includes people who have been tested at drive-thru centre, mobile testing centres and those who have used home testing kits.

-Of the people who have tested positive, 515 were in hospital as of last night with 9 in intensive care.
-There are also six people in intensive care with suspected coronavirus.
+Of the people who have tested positive, 489 were in hospital as of last night with 8 in intensive care.
+There are also 15 people in intensive care with suspected coronavirus.

 We’ll bring you all of the news as it happens throughout the day: